akraino-edge-stack/icn/README.md

 #### Install Jump Server
 Jump server is required to be installed with Ubuntu 18.04.
 This will install all the VMs and install the k8s clusters.
-Same as bare metal deployment, use `make vm_install` to install virtual deployment.

 #### Verifying the Setup - VMs
 `make verify_all` installs two VMs with name master-0 and worker-0